phistep/VHSh/README.md

   - `<color>` on `vec3` for a RGB and on `vec4` for a RGBA color picker
   - `<log>` for a logarithmic scale
   - `<drag>` for controling the UI widget with dragging (instead of slider)
+  - `<button>` for bools that behave like simple push buttons.
+By default bools work as toggles
 - `#MIDI` MIDI control ID.
 To bind a MIDI control to a uniform, for example: `#16`.